Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Go Stargazing

 · Rocky Mountain National Park, while not a designated dark sky park, is still one of the best places in Colorado (and America) for stargazing.
 On a clear night, you can see unfathomable amounts of stars along the Milky Way.
-There are many great places throughout the park to soak in the night sky, including the campgrounds and higher elevation spots like Trail Ridge Road.
+There are many great places throughout the park to soak up the night sky, including the campgrounds and higher-elevation spots like Trail Ridge Road.

 Lulu City